WeatherXM/wxm-android/.github/pull_request_template.md

 Describe the testing process or steps taken to verify the changes made in this pull request.

-### **Screenshots (if applicable)**

-If your changes include visual updates, please provide screenshots or gifs.

 ### **Additional context**

-Add any other context about the PR here.
+Add any other context about the PR here or remove this section.